mrange/FParser/README.md

 Graham Hutton and Erik Meijer have written an excellent [introduction](https://www.cs.nott.ac.uk/~pszgmh/monparsing.pdf) to parser combinators.
 When I read this article many years ago it was the first time that I felt that I understood what Functional Programming is all about.

-We create a parser combinator library by defining what is a parser and then define various functions that combines combine parsers.
+We create a parser combinator library by defining what is a parser and then define various functions that combine parsers.

 A Parser could be this: